-IFLA - the global voice of the library and information profession
+The global voice of the library and information profession.

 IFLA puts libraries on the global stage and helps them develop.
-We are the global voice and represent the brightest minds of the library and information profession, with an active network of more than 1,400 Members - leading institutions and players in the library field - in over 150 countries around the world and well-established relations with the United Nations and other international organisations.
-Together with our Members we work to set the professional agenda and develop standards of providing library services, to improve access to information and cultural heritage resources, and to advocate for the place of libraries at the heart of local and global policies.
+We are the global voice of libraries and represent the brightest minds of the library and information profession, with an active network of more than 1,400 Members - leading institutions and players in the library field - in over 150 countries around the world.
+We have well-established relations with the United Nations and other international organisations.

+Together with our Members we work to set the professional agenda and develop standards or providing library services, to improve access to information and cultural heritage resources, and to advocate for the place of libraries at the heart of local and global policies.